 A fusion of aerial arts and traditional yoga, aerial yoga offers a mindful and relaxing way of increasing flexibility, mobility and strength, as well as improving posture.

-Regular six-week blocks for complete beginners focusing on static trapeze and aerial silks.
+Classes for complete beginners focusing on static trapeze and aerial silks.

 Classes for improvers/intermediates focusing on static trapeze and aerial silks.
 Pre-requisites: must have a basic knowledge of static trapeze moves; be able to perform French and Russian climbs; and be able to invert ('straddle up') and hold for at least 5 seconds.
 Please note - from now until 15 December, these classes will be focusing on routine creation and practise.